 Then, in 1990, everything changed.
 The pub was bought by a consortium of advertising and television types and given a complete revamp.
 It was a delicate juggling act though.
 They wanted to retain their traditional blue-collar customers while, at the same time, providing a desirable lunch venue for their industry colleagues.

 Thus, the front bar still had a true pub atmosphere and the menu included the classic steak sandwich complete with white sliced bread.
 There were chips, sausages and other humble fare.
 And always a pie on the menu.

-The restaurant, however, went up market and in 1991 Greg Malouf introduced his signature ‘modern Middle Eastern’ menu.
+The restaurant, however, went upmarket and in 1991 Greg Malouf introduced his signature ‘modern Middle Eastern’ menu.
 The menu drew on his Lebanese routes but added the refinement of his classical training, with dishes such as mussel pilafs and rose-stuffed quail.
-Malouf cooked at O’Connell’s for ten years, moving on restaurants in Melbourne (MoMo), London (Petersham Nurseries Café where he gained a Michelin star) and, most recently, Dubai.
+Malouf cooked at O’Connell’s for ten years, moving on to restaurants in Melbourne (MoMo), London (Petersham Nurseries Café where he gained a Michelin star) and, most recently, Dubai.
 He now consults to restaurants all over the world.